Generic Name: bromocriptine mesylate

 Bromocriptine mesylate, USP is white or slightly colored, fine crystalline powder and odorless or having a weak, characteristic odor.

 Each bromocriptine mesylate capsule USP, 5 mg intended for oral administration contains bromocriptine mesylate equivalent to 5 mg of bromocriptine.
-In addition, each capsule contains the following inactive ingredients: colloidal silicon dioxide, D&C red # 28, FD&C blue # 1, FD&C yellow # 6, gelatin, lactose monohydrate, magnesium stearate, maleic acid and titanium dioxide.
-Each capsule is printed with black pharmaceutical ink.
+In addition, each capsule contains the following inactive ingredients: carrageenan, colloidal silicon dioxide, hypromellose, iron oxide red, lactose monohydrate, magnesium stearate, maleic acid, potassium hydroxide and titanium dioxide.
+Each capsule is printed with black pharmaceutical ink and has following inactive ingredients: black iron oxide, butyl alcohol, dehydrated alcohol, isopropyl alcohol, potassium hydroxide, propylene glycol, purified water, shellac and strong ammonia solution.

 Bromocriptine Capsules - Clinical Pharmacology